harshshah2599/AvocadoAI/README.md

 3. **Enhanced Caching:** Implement caching mechanisms to store intermediate results and reduce redundant processing.
 4. **API Rate Limiting:** Introduce rate limiting and batching for API requests to manage quota limits effectively and ensure smooth operation.

+## Conclusion

+AvocadoAI presents a powerful tool for analyzing medical texts using advanced AI models.
+Despite the challenges faced, such as API integration and data scraping, the project successfully demonstrates the potential of leveraging AI for detailed text analysis.
+With further enhancements and scalability considerations, AvocadoAI can evolve into a robust solution for large-scale text analysis tasks.